Rosy Meurer Clarifies Her Relationship With Tonto Dikeh

-Gambian-born Nigerian actress and producer, Rosy Meurer, has addressed the controversy surrounding her conflicting statements about her relationship with Tonto Dikeh, the former wife of her husband, Olakunle Churchill.
+Nollywood actress Rosy Meurer has addressed the controversy surrounding her seemingly conflicting statements about her relationship with Tonto Dikeh, the former wife of her husband, Olakunle Churchill.

-Meurer made this clarification, a few hours after she denied ever knowing, meeting or having any personal relationship with Tonto Dikeh, when she was still married to Churchill.
+The actress recently came under scrutiny after previously insisting she had no personal connection with Dikeh, a stance many observers noted appeared inconsistent with earlier comments in which she referred to Dikeh and Churchill as “family friends.”

-New Telegraph reports that the renewed debate is tied to Tonto Dikeh’s and Olakunle Churchill’s recent reconciliation and son’s reunion nine years after their highly publicised split in 2017 amid allegations of infidelity.
+The renewed debate is tied to Meurer’s eventual marriage to Churchill, whose highly publicised split from Dikeh was finalised in 2017 amid allegations of infidelity.

 READ ALSO: